Old Market, Bristol

-Old Market has in recent years become a centre of Bristol's gay scene, and has been proclaimed as ‘Bristol’s Gay Village’.
+Old Market has in recent years become a centre of Bristol's gay scene, and has been proclaimed as "Bristol’s Gay Village".

 History

 There is documentary evidence of a market immediately to the east of Bristol Castle from the mid-12th century.
-This area of fertile land with many market gardens was referred to as 'Old Market' from the 15th century.
+This area of fertile land with many market gardens was referred to as "Old Market" from the 15th century.

 In the 13th century, the area was enclosed by a defensive ditch, with Lawford's Gate at the eastern end separating it from West Street.
 The ditch marked the boundary of the town of Bristol.
 The area was characterised by long narrow plots of land, some of which survive today.

 West Street was outside Bristol's jurisdiction and exempt from local taxes, and became a place of inns, low lodgings, squatters and outlaws.

-Old Market Street prospered as Bristol's trade grew, developing into a 370 m long street connecting the East Gate of the Castle with Lawford's Gate, wide in its middle section and narrowing for the gates.
+Old Market Street prospered as Bristol's trade grew, developing into a 370 m long street connecting the east gate of the castle with Lawford's Gate, wide in its middle section and narrowing for the gates.

 In the 15th and 16th century, the area grew in importance and became the site of almshouses and manufacture, as well as houses, inns and shops.

 Old Market did not fare well in the English Civil War.
 During the Parliamentarian attack on Lawford's Gate, much of West Street may have been destroyed, and buildings to the east of Lawford's Gate may have been demolished to give the Royalists a clear defensive line of fire.
-Much of the area was redeveloped following the Civil War.
-The Castle was demolished and with it the East Gate; Old Market Street and Castle Street became a major commercial axis because of this.
+Much of the area was redeveloped following the war.
+The castle was demolished, allowing Old Market Street and Castle Street to became a major commercial axis.
 Many of the buildings erected during this period survive today.